SRGBmods/QMK-Binaries/QMK+Weirdness-Outdated-Firmware/framework-v0.2.3/ReadMe.md

 ## WARNING: These firmware files are massively unsupported / outdated use at your own risk ##

-These are alpha state firmware for the Framework 16 Laptop ARGB ANSI Keyboard and Macropad.
+These are alpha state firmware for the Framework ARGB ANSI Keyboard and Macropad.

 It is highly recommended that you have an original firmware for your keyboard + understand how to recover your keyboard from a possible brick (not working) state.